getvictor/website/content/posts/todo-slug/index.md

 [device management codebase](https://github.com/fleetdm/fleet), and things haven't been quite as smooth as I'd hoped.

 Although I've been in tech for over 25 years, I haven't worked on large web apps before.
-I've spent most of my time in the semiconductor industry, and I've worked on a few smallish software projects.
-But I knew that going in.
-I knew that I wanted to learn more about software architecture, so that I could improve the developer experience.
+I've spent most of my time in the semiconductor industry, working on a few smallish software projects.
+But I knew that going in, and I wanted to learn more about software architecture so that I could improve the developer experience.

 One of the things I did was listen to software podcasts and read books, including: